ExaESM-WP4/Containers-for-Scientific-Computing/05_singularity.md

 ```

 This has the advantage of transfering a much smaller file!
-Also, you do not have to rely on the build functionality of the target system, which may not have the full functionality activated.
+Also, you do not have to rely on the build functionality of the target system, which may not have the everything "activated".

 ### Run